 Around 75 million Americans live with enhanced Alzheimer’s issues that develop throughout their adult lives.
 Alzheimer’s disease starts to develop 20 years before presenting symptoms.
 So, if you are experiencing a sudden change in your memory like forgetting things easily, brain fog, getting lost in between a conversation, and forgetting key details, you might be in the early stage of Alzheimer’s.
 So, it’s essential to take preventative steps during this window of opportunity.
 And cognoscopy could be one of them.

 Alzheimer’s Disease (AD) is one of the most common mental health problems in the United States of America.
 Globally, the disease is expected to rise over the next 30 years.
+Age, underlying cardiovascular disease, family history, injuries, etc. Are some of the common Alzheimer’s risk factors.
 And early preventive measures through Cognoscopy can be used to stop the progression of Alzheimer’s from its root.

 Cognoscopy, developed by Dr. Dale Bredesen, has proven to be highly effective in preventing AD in the early stages.
 In addition, it enables short-term screening to detect memory problems in patients.
 And thus, it becomes much easier to treat AD among seniors.

 Dr. Bredesen concluded after decades of research that there are 36 specific causes of Alzheimer’s disease that must be addressed thoroughly to give effective diagnosis and treatment.
 Dr. Bredesen proposes that the disease can be cured and managed by repairing and maintaining these 36 possible faults, previously thought to be irreversible.